 When in doubt, test your pottery

-You can buy a lead testing kit to check your crockery.
+You can buy a lead testing kit to check your pottery.
 These kits are usually sold in hardware stores, and you can easily apply them on your favorite items to make sure they are safe to use.
+Home test kits are not precise means of testing, however, they can give you a good idea whether your dishes are safe to use.

 Watch out for imported pottery

-You should particularly be wary of imported ceramics.
+You should always be wary of imported ceramics.
 This is especially true if they come from South America or Asia, and if they display particularly colorful and bright designs.

-As we explained before, lead makes the paint and glazing brighter and give ceramic products that glossy finish we all love.
-Even if they are no longer used in the U.S., they might still do so in countries where regulations are lax.
+As noted above, lead makes the paint and glazing brighter and gives ceramic products a beautiful glossy finish.
+Even if these lead-based materials are no longer allowed in the U.S., they might still do so in countries where regulations are not as progressive.

 However, you don’t have to test everything.
-What is one easy way how to tell if pottery is food safe?
-Plain white dishes rarely test positive for lead.
+What is one easy way to know how to tell if pottery is food safe?
+Plain white dishes rarely test positive for lead making them a very low risk.

 Other characteristics that make pottery food safe